-All the evidence shows that the most valuable assets of any successful school are the teachers.
+All the evidence shows that the most valuable asset in any classroom is the teacher at the front.
 No matter what changes are made to systems or to the curriculum, one certainty remains: children will be helped or hindered in their learning, job prospects, life chances and, indeed, happiness by the teachers they come across during their time in the education system.